Understanding IPv4 Subnet Masks and CIDR Notation

 Broadcast Address

-The broadcast address is the last IP in a subnet, where all host bits are 1.
+The last address in a subnet, where all host bits are 1.

 Example: For